Monday, March 24, 2025

 1917-1980 A.D.

-As we see the season of Advent on the horizon, Emmaus City Church is seeking to soak in stories of people throughout the past millenia who have followed Jesus, using Our Church Speaks: An Illustrated Devotional of Saints from Every Era and Place as our resource.
-As these dear sisters and brothers throughout time and space sought to reflect the humility and holiness of Christ, so do we in the upcoming year:
+Emmaus City Church continues to soak in stories of people throughout the past millenia who have followed Jesus, with Our Church Speaks: An Illustrated Devotional of Saints from Every Era and Place as a wonderful treasure trove.
+As these dear sisters and brothers throughout time and space sought to reflect the humility and holiness of Christ, so do we this year:

 "Pursue peace with everyone,